ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-11. Write a query to list all worker details from the Worker table ordered by first name in ascending order.
+Q. Write a query to list all worker details from the Worker table ordered by first name in ascending order.

 <details ><summary><b>Answer</b></summary>
     <p>